 Funerals with a Funeral Director

-The standard procedure for a funeral at St. Anthony of Padua Catholic Church is that a funeral director (funeral home or mortuary) work with St. Anthony’s parish staff to set up the details of the visitation, funeral Mass or liturgy, luncheon and interment.
-Funeral directors are very helpful to the parish in that they arrange for the times of the events, assist in setting up for the visitation, if it is held at St. Anthony’s, and help the family in coordinating the luncheon and the interment.
+The standard procedure for a funeral at St. Anthony of Padua Catholic Church is that a funeral director (funeral home or mortuary) work with St. Anthony’s parish staff to set up the details of the visitation, funeral Mass or liturgy and interment.
+Funeral directors are very helpful to the parish in that they arrange for the times of the events, assist in setting up for the visitation, if it is held at St. Anthony’s, and help the family in coordinating the interment.
 They also provide valuable assistance with programs, easels and tables for pictures and memory displays, and guest books.
 Normally the procedure is that, after news of death, the funeral home is contacted first.
 The funeral home will then contact St. Anthony’s to determine possible times and dates for a funeral Mass/Liturgy.
 The family will meet with the funeral director and confirm the date/time of the funeral.
 Family members should then do two things, first contact St. Anthony’s to arrange for a meeting with the priest or deacon who will preside at the funeral.
 This is to finalize the choice of scripture readings, hymns, and other details of the funeral liturgy.
 Second fill out the funeral planning sheet that can be found on this page by scrolling down.

 Planning a Funeral